 machine.
 You should never need it in a VM.
 Now we select

-write to partition the disk and exit cfdisk
+write to partition the disk and exit cfdisk.
+We

 can now move onto formatting the partitions.